 But which one is the right one for your specific situation?
 This depends on a variety of factors that include the size of your home, where your cable modem/router is located, and what devices you want to connect to Wi-Fi.

 Most Wi-Fi range extenders and Wi-Fi Mesh systems create an additional, separate Wi-Fi network from the Wi-Fi signal emanating with your cable modem and router.
 With a typical dual-band (delivering both 2.4GHz and 5GHz) range extender, you'd potentially be dealing with up to four Wi-Fi networks: 2.4GHz and 5GHz networks from your original cable modem or router, and separate 2.5GHz and 5GHz networks via the dual-band range extender for other rooms.

 But creating myriad networks in one home isn't necessarily a bad thing, as we'll see.
 Be aware, however, that a range extender first has to establish Wi-Fi connections to your original modem and router, just like any connected Wi-Fi device.
 This connection means a range extender only delivers around half the connectivity it's getting from your modem/router.
 If you're trying to spread 20Mbps Wi-Fi service via an extender, you're likely to be unhappy with the results.
-If you're getting 100Mbps service or more, however, the extender should be able to push out a signal that's fine.
+If you're getting 100Mbps service or more, however, the extender should be able to push out a signal that's fine, at around 50Mbps.

 There are a growing number of tri-band range extenders and mesh systems, such as the Netgear Orbi.
 The third frequency band on these extender and mesh devices are assigned exclusively to communicate with your cable modem and router, leaving the remaining extended 2.4GHz and 5GHz bands at full connectivity power.